cube3power/atsd/rule-engine/functions-statistical.md

 ```javascript
   threshold_time(double t) double
 ```
-Number of minutes until the sample value reaches specified threshold `t` based on extrapolation of the difference between the last and first value.
+Number of minutes until the sample value reaches the specified threshold `t` based on extrapolation of the difference between the last and first value.

 ### `threshold_linear_time`